fluent/fluent-operator/README.md

     HTTP_PORT    2020
 ```

-When you use the kubesphere/fluentbit-operator, You can enable this from `FluentBitConfig` manifest.
+When you use the fluent-operator, You can enable this from `FluentBitConfig` manifest.
 Example is below:

 ```yaml
 apiVersion: fluentbit.fluent.io/v1alpha2